-This article is written by Nikara Liesha Fernandez from School of Law, Christ University, Bangalore.
-Through this article, the author carries out an in-depth analysis on the development of the Arms Act, 1959 as well as the provisions of the same and the amendments made to it by the Arms (Amendment) Bill, 2019.
+This article is written by Nikara Liesha Fernandez and Pragya Agrahari.
+Through this article, the author carries out an in-depth analysis of the development of the Arms Act, 1959 as well as the provisions of the same and the amendments made to it by the Arms (Amendment) Bill, 2019.
 It also provides a detailed analysis of the Arms Act, 1959, consisting of its objectives, important definitions, provisions for licensing of weapons, appeals, and offences under the Act.

 The Arms Act, 1959 was enacted by the Indian Parliament with the sole purpose of consolidating and amending the laws relating to arms and ammunition.
 This was the need of the hour in order to curb the menace caused by individuals holding illegal weapons which could be potentially used to perpetrate violence in society through criminal activities.
 The Act aims to be as extensive as possible to cover all aspects relating to the acquisition, possession, manufacture, sale, import, export and transport of arms and ammunition as stated explicitly in Chapter II of the same.
 Further, Chapter IV of the Act elaborates upon the powers and procedures exercisable by the government and other officials in regulating the use and possession of arms and ammunition in India including provisions for arrest, search, seizure and detention orders.